Table of Contents

 This details the effect of the Scroll.
 You should read this carefully before announcing what happens.
 Some effects may grant abilities to the target, others may do damage.
 Curses and Blessings will bestow an effect of some sort upon the target, some may cause major alteration to the Conquest table.

 Effects will either be listed as IMMEDIATELY or SOON.
+Be sure to clarify which you want when writing the Effect.

 Some effects will detail that you should SHOW THIS SCROLL TO THE TARGET.
 You may still read the Scroll to find out what magic you have cast on the Target, but must show the Scroll to the Target regardless of what it says.